annika-maier-uni/comp_work_project/nf-core/README.md

 3. Trimming (TrimGalore): Trims adapters and low-quality regions from the FASTQ files.

-4. Reference Genome Indexing (HISAT2 and STAR): Builds the reference genome index required for alignment.

-5. Alignment (HISAT2 or STAR): Aligns the trimmed FASTQ files to the reference genome.
+4. Alignment (HISAT2 or STAR): Aligns the trimmed FASTQ files to the reference genome.

+5. Sorting (SAMtools):

+6. Mark duplicates (PICARD):

 ## Usage